bucolo/arduino-async-sms/README.md

 5. Library is using HardwareSerial
 6. Resulting from above, memory allocation for the library is quite large.
 Approximately 4x160 (outgoing queue) + 200 (incoming queue) + some memory reservation for cmd Queue ~160 chars which sum up to almost 1 kB.
 Of course it can be reduced by reducing above numbers in header file
 7. Library is used and developed using Arduino mega2560 and wasn't tested elsewhere
-8. Code is developed using SIM800L module (edited for A6)
+8. Code is developed using A6 module

 ## Information for A6